RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 ![decoration](\assets\guide\decom7.png){:.decol}

 This guide attempts to give clear and consistent guidance about matters that are not always clearly or consistently explained elsewhere at 7 Cups.

-In particular, other guidance and advice to listeners may sometimes conflict with this guide:
+Other guidance and advice to listeners may sometimes conflict with this guide, and with each other.
+In particular, the following issues are not universally agreed:

 - Problem solving: Some listeners try to solve members' problems even though the listener training says not to.
 - Advice: Some listeners give advice on matters they feel they have expert knowledge about, perhaps disguising their advice as suggestions, options or explanations.